pramodsinghwalmart/AI_Conf_London/README.md

 4. Setup Kubeflow in GCP

 Make sure you have gcloud SDK is installed and pointing to the right GCP PROJECT.
-You can use gcloud init to perform this action.
+You can use 'gcloud init' to perform this action.

 ```
 gcloud components install kubectl